Bat Situations & Solutions

 A Bat in Child's Room

-In all situations where a bat is found in a child’s room (or even an adult’s room), contact the Massachusetts Department of Public Health (MDPH) in Jamaica Plain, MA at 617-983-6800 (24 hours).
+In all situations where a bat is found in a child's room—or even an adult's room—contact the Massachusetts Department of Public Health (MDPH) in Jamaica Plain at 617-983-6800 (available 24-hours a day).

 Because a bat's teeth and claws are so small, it's impossible to determine whether someone has been bitten.
 Therefore, it's up to the MDPH to determine whether you or your child should receive post-exposure prophylaxis (PEP) shots.